Woman kills parents, takes her own life over eczema torment

 The woman had also posted in an online forum blaming her parents for the condition.

 "People with eczema giving birth to kids are worse than poor people giving birth to kids," the post reads.
-"If you're are poor, you can rely on your own hard work.
+"If you're poor, you can rely on your own hard work.
 With eczema, sorry, you have to suffer (your whole life) with no change."

 Pang had earlier written in the forum that she suffered side effects from steroids that she was using to treat the condition, which made her skin uncomfortable.
 She added that having the condition meant "there's nothing you can do except to wait and die," and that her "social life (was) all gone."